Pascati/EldoriaNotes/content/Chronicles of Eldoria/Sessions/Act 1/Session 22.md

 	- Vallen teleports up -- Kaya asks if has a rope
 	- We hear a *ting ting* as a dead warforged falls towards us.
 Then a rope comes down (Vallen killed one!!)
 - Julian is like !??!
-	- He's like "he can teleport??"
+	- He's like "he can teleport?? 😧"
 	- Cordelia comforts him -- she tells him that Vallen is like "a million or a thousand years old"
-- Cordelia considers aura farming (by using <span style="color:rgb(197, 124, 22)">Ice Knife</span> as pitons to climb the wall), but instead climbs the rope
+- Cordelia considers aura farming (by using <span style="color:rgb(197, 124, 22)">Ice Knife</span> as pitons to climb the wall), but decides it and climbs the robe instead
 - There are multiple warforged parts scattered around
 - Vallen peeks through the door (GROUP STEALTH)
 	- He opens the door a little as Cal melts into the shadows (Uses <span style="color:rgb(197, 124, 22)">Shadowstep</span>)